 With Homebase, predictive scheduling is easy thanks to a ton of features we offer to make scheduling in advance streamlined and efficient.
 Plus, you can notify your employees instantly after publishing the schedule, giving them as much advance notice as possible.

-Employees want to work in a place where they can feel happy, respected, and included.
-Promoting a strong company culture based on business values helps increase retention.
+Employees want to work in a place where they can feel happy, that they can relate to the company’s values, where they feel respected, and included.
+Promoting a strong company culture based on business values helps increase retention and well-being.
 If your job candidates can actually see what the atmosphere is like when they come in for an interview, they’ll be more likely to understand if it’s the right fit for them.

 To build great workplace culture, focus on rewarding good efforts, cultivate strong relationships, and create a sense of transparency to ensure trust among your team.